BoneCrasher/ShirabeEngine/shirabeengine/shirabeengine/documentation/resource_system.rst

 Notes in general

-1. Any resource type is reuquired to derive from descriptor adapter holding the effective descriptor.
+1. Any resource type is reuquired to adapt from descriptor adapter holding the effective descriptor.

    It should expose a full, limited and/or possibly extended derivative adaption of the underlying descriptor.